Meet Our Team

-President & CEO – Gail M. Curran, MS, MBA continues the mission of Nancy P. Masland as the principal independent educational & therapeutic consultant for Optimal Edu Options.
+President & CEO – Gail M. Curran, MS, MBA, CEP is the principal independent educational & therapeutic consultant for Optimal Edu Options.
 She concentrates on the therapeutic and learning needs of children, teens, and young adults with behavioral, emotional and learning differences, including those involved in the juvenile system.
 Gail has over 25 years of experience working with residential and day treatment programs for special needs students in Rhode Island, Massachusetts, and Arizona.
-She specializes in finding the best options for struggling teens and young adults in the Phoenix and Tucson areas, as well as across the United States of America.
+She specializes in finding the best options for struggling teens and young adults in the Phoenix and Tucson areas, as well as all of Arizona and across the United States of America.

 She possesses comprehensive knowledge in student placement services.
 As part of her assessment process, she travels extensively across the country to evaluate boarding and therapeutic boarding schools, struggling teen programs, young adult programs, and other treatment facilities.
 Gail has a Master’s Degree in Human Development and Family Studies, in which she wrote her thesis on attachment disorders in children who experience trauma, loss, and separation from biological caregivers.
 She also holds an MBA in Organizational Leadership.

 She serves on the board of West Valley Child Crisis Center.
 Her colleagues describe her as passionate, committed and determined to help youth, adolescents and young adults.

 - Certified Educational Planner AICEP (American Institute of Certified Educational Planners)

 - Professional Member IECA (Independent Educational Consultants Association)

 - Professional Member NATSAP (National Association of Therapeutic Schools and Programs)

 - Professional Member ATN (Attachment & Trauma Network)